Beside the Mountain

 • Made with real fruit - you can make them with fresh or frozen fruit.

-• It's a no-sugar summer treat that everyone raves about.
+• It's a no-sugar summer treat that everyone raves about, just like my electrolyte mango slushie!

 Key ingredients